Lorraineken/professional-portfolio-react-app/README.md

 Once logged in the use can view,add,update and delete their skills and projects.
 For any change done the user can only view the change after logging out and logging back in.

+## Preview of the Application

+1. Sign up of a new user

+2. Logging in
+3. Add skill
+4. Add project
+5. Update skill
+6. Update project
+7. Delete skill

 Below is a link to the server's repo

    https://github.com/Lorraineken/phase3-professional-portfolio-project